-If you require an extension for any part of the course you must seek advice as soon as possible, forms may be obtained from Sarah Cook - sarah.cook@ucleeds.ac.uk
+If you require an extension for any part of the course you must seek advice as soon as possible, forms may be obtained from Google Classroom under the General Information and Documentation section.

 2.10 Penalties for Late Submission

 If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.